IRS Form 3922 Instructions

 - The employee is a nonresident alien

-- The company was not required to provide Form W-2 to the employee from the time between the first day of the calendar year of the grant date and the last day of the calendar year in which the employee transferred legal title to shares of stock under the program.
+- The company was not required to provide IRS Form W-2 to the employee from the time between the first day of the calendar year of the grant date and the last day of the calendar year in which the employee transferred legal title to shares of stock under the program.

 Video walkthrough